paras231/paras231/README.md

 - 👋 Hi, I’m @paras231
 - 👀 I’m interested in collaborating in open source projects and Javascript projects
-- 🌱 I’m currently learning vue js
+- 🌱 I’m currently learning Blockchain
 - 💞️ I’m looking to collaborate on any Javascript Project
 - 📫 How to reach me  email->  sharmaparas553@gmail.com